facundomoya/eduenroll/README.md

 ## Development Team

-This project was developed by Facundo Moya, a student of **Information Systems Engineering** at the **Universidad Tecnológica Nacional - Facultad Regional Tucumán (UTN-FRT)**.
+This project was developed by Facundo Moya, student of **Information Systems Engineering** at the **Universidad Tecnológica Nacional - Facultad Regional Tucumán (UTN-FRT)**.

 ---